 Wheels Up customers and members have access to over 1,500 safety-vetted and verified aircraft, with the operator proudly boasting some of the most exclusive jets available in its fleet, including the KingAir350i.

 Jet Linx prides itself on offering one of the most personalized business jet services available – and with private terminals in 19 US cities, is also one of the most convenient.
-Although primarily offering jet card packages, Jet Linx also provide aircraft management and acquisition services.
+Although primarily offering jet card packages, Jet Linx also provides aircraft management and acquisition services.

 Jet Linx’s focus on local services ensures that their jet card memberships can be uniquely tailored to each customer.
-Members can expect to be on first name basis with the pilots, crew and concierge team, creating a level of personalized service that you’d be hard-pressed to find elsewhere in the private aviation industry.
+Members can expect to be on first-name basis with the pilots, crew and concierge team, creating a level of personalized service that you’d be hard-pressed to find elsewhere in the private aviation industry.

 Its expansive fleet is made up of over 100 jets, with the operator claiming to have one the largest and most diverse fleets in the US.
 Ranging from the light jet category all the way through to heavy jet, Jet Linx guarantees a suitable aircraft for every situation, with members always given the option to choose the exact type of jet they please.